 - Full-time students who are generally sophomores or juniors in college.

-- Students who are majoring in math, physics, geology, geophysics, physical geography, or closely related topics.
+- Students who are majoring in math, physics, geology, geophysics, physical geography, chemistry, or closely related topics.

 - Students from populations that are underrepresented in the Earth sciences are strongly encouraged to apply.

 If the student has course experience in geology, physical geography, environmental sciences in addition to biology, they will be considered for the program and should consider applying.
 The applicant must be willing to consider doing a research project that uses biology in the context of geology.
 For example, a project might focus on studying plant fossils, or the spatial relationship between plant diversity and underlying bedrock type.